tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

 .. code-block:: bash

-     Usage: plex_music_album.py [options]

-     Options:
+   usage: plex_music_album.py [-h] -a ARTIST_NAME [-A ALBUM_NAME] [--songs]
+			      [--formatted] [--albums] [--debug] [--noverify]
+			      [--musicbrainz]

+   optional arguments:
-       -h, --help            show this help message and exit -a ARTIST_NAME, --artist=ARTIST_NAME
+     -h, --help            show this help message and exit -a ARTIST_NAME, --artist ARTIST_NAME
 			   Name of the artist to get album image for.
-       -A ALBUM_NAME, --album=ALBUM_NAME
+     -A ALBUM_NAME, --album ALBUM_NAME
 			   Name of the album to get album image for.
      --songs               If chosen, get the song listing instead of downloading the album image.
      --formatted           If chosen, print the song listing in a format recognized by plex_music_metafill.py for downloading a
 			   collection of songs.
      --albums              If chosen, then get a list of all the songs in all studio albums for the artist.
      --debug               Run with debug mode turned on.
      --noverify            If chosen, do not verify SSL connections.
      --musicbrainz         If chosen, use Musicbrainz to get the artist metadata.
 			   Note that this is expensive, and is always applied when the --albums flag is set.

 These are the common operational flags,